 As a restriction on reappointment of the Independent Auditor, if the Independent Auditor serves for ten years in succession, the Audit Committee conducts a tender to appoint the candidates for the next Independent Auditor regardless of the assessment of the Independent Auditor (hereinafter referred to as "Reappointed Independent Auditor") conducted every year.
 The Reappointed Independent Auditor is not prohibited from participating in the tender, but if the Reappointed Independent Auditor serves for a further five years in succession, another tender shall be conducted.

-- However, the same Independent Auditor may only serve for a period of twenty years in succession. - (3) Results of tender offer for candidates for Independent Auditors
+However, the same Independent Auditor may only serve for a period of twenty years in succession.

+- (3) Process for the reappointment of Independent Auditors